bill7pearl/Bookstore-react/README.md

 # 💻 Book Store <a name="about-project"></a>

-> **Book Store** is a Microverce React MVP project.
-Using this project user can read a book.
-User can see a book list.
-User can update a book.
-And also User can delete book from the book list.
+> **Book Store** is a Microverce React MVP project where the user can read, edit , update and delete a book.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> I used React, Redux, Javascript and css to build this project.
+> I used React, Javascript to build this project.

 <details>
   <summary>Client</summary>